Austin Riley Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants have a 3.97 team ERA that ranks ninth across all league pitching staffs.
+- The Giants have the ninth-ranked team ERA among all MLB pitching staffs (4.00).

-- Giants pitchers combine to allow 128 home runs (one per game), the fourth-fewest in baseball.
+- Giants pitchers combine to allow 137 home runs (1.1 per game), the sixth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.